microsoft/EASIER/README.md

   &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp
   <img width="330px" src="tutorial/swe.gif"/>
 </div>

-EASIER launcher `easierrun` provides similar user experience to that of `torchrun`.
-Just add `--master_addr` argument to the launcher if there are multiple nodes.

 # Tutorial
 Detailed tutorial and more examples are coming soon.